Table of Contents:

 Step 1.
 Iron or steam your drop cloth curtain panels.

 Ugh!
 Julie and I really hate to iron.
 But we just focused on the end result and made it through.
 Afterwards, lay them out carefully so they don’t wrinkle.
 Hate to iron?
 This might be a good time to invest in a quality steamer.

 We both had expensive large standing steamers but they were heavy, awkward, and needed a lot of descaling on a regular basis to maintain.
 This Rowenta hand-held steamer is a God-send.
 Julie found it first, and sold me on it.
 Now, we recommend it to all our friends, and that includes YOU.

 Next, you’ll need to measure your window and determine how long you want your panel.

-You will want to fold over the top edge at least 3 inches or so for a hem.
+You will want to fold over the top edge at least three inches or so for a hem.
 Iron this hem.
 Once this hem is ironed, bring the panel back down and lay on the floor so you can hem using the glue gun.
-If you are using regular hot glue like I did you will want to use the smallest amount possible to minimize any visible glue seeping through and creating a mark on the other side.
-I used just a small dab every 5-8”.
+If you are using regular hot glue like we did you will want to use the smallest amount possible to minimize any visible glue seeping through and creating a mark on the other side.
+We used just a small dab every 5-8”.
 That was plenty to secure the hem without any problems.

-The bottom hem is more critical because this has to be carefully measured to create the length of panel that you want for your window.
-I had a lot of trial and error with getting my measurements accurate and ended up with my first couple of panels much shorter than I wanted.
-Luckily I had plenty of practice to get it right.
+The bottom hem of your drop cloth curtains is more critical because this has to be carefully measured to create the length of panel that you want for your window.
+We had a lot of trial and error getting the measurements accurate and ended up with the first couple of panels much shorter than we wanted.
+Luckily there was plenty of opportunity for practice, which eventually made perfect.

-Note: You may notice that the drop cloth panels are not always cut square and level on each edge so you will need to measure from top to bottom, not just from the hemming edge.
+Note: You may notice that the drop cloth curtain panel are not always cut square and level on each edge so you will need to measure from top to bottom, not just from the hemming edge.